Fresh Fun Flavor

 Does it have to be shelf stable tofu or can I use fresh silken tofu?

 Mori-Nu shelf stable tofu is generally found in the International or Asian section of the store.
 My local store keeps it by the Soy Sauce.
 However, if you can't find shelf stable tofu you can use refrigerated silken tofu and the texture will be very similar.
+I recommend starting with only ¼ cup milk if you do this though because refrigerated silken tofu tends to be more watery.

-How do I store this pudding?
+How do I store this raspberry pudding?

 Print